MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **ScreenDPI** - The DPI value of the screen.
 Allows us to classify data based on device pivot.

-  - **SusClientId** - The Windows Update id of the device Office is run on.
+  - **SusClientId** - The Windows Update ID of the device Office is run on.

   - **SystemVolumeFreeSpaceMB** - The amount of free space on the system volume.
 Allows us to classify data based on device pivot.